-Gifts of real estate can be an excellent way to make a large gift to the college while enjoying significant tax benefits.
-Gifts of real estate are typically made as outright gifts or part gift/part sale (also known as a bargain sale) but can also be made as the resource for a charitable remainder trust or retained life estates.
-Wake Tech Foundation accepts donations of these properties, among others: residence, vacation home, farm, commercial building, undeveloped land.
+Real estate gifts can offer donors significant tax benefits.
+They are typically made as outright gifts or part gift/part sale (also known as a bargain sale) but can also be made as the resource for a charitable remainder trust or retained life estates.
+We accept donations of residences, vacation homes, farms, commercial buildings, undeveloped land, and other properties.

 Scholarships (click to find out more)

 A classroom, laboratory, building, or campus named in your honor or in honor of a loved one as a lasting tribute and an acknowledgement of your commitment to the community.